List of A Song of Ice and Fire characters: Doran Martell

 Doran Martell is the Prince of Dorne and the Lord of Sunspear.
-He is the father of Arianne, Quentyn, and Trystane.
+He is the father of Arianne, Quentyn, and Trystane Martell.
 By A Game of Thrones, he is in his fifties, and his gout leaves him barely able to walk and dependent on a wheeled chair.
 He is a cautious, pensive man who does not display his emotions.
 He swears loyalty to Joffrey only after Myrcella Baratheon is betrothed to Trystane by Tyrion Lannister, sending her off to Dorne.
 Tyrion also gives him a position on Joffrey's council.
 In A Storm of Swords, Doran sends his brother Oberyn to claim the position.
 After Oberyn's death, Doran refuses to start a war and returns to Sunspear to reassume control of his principality.
-He imprisons Oberyn's vengeful daughters, called the Sand Snakes (who have been calling for war for the death of their father), to maintain peace.
+He imprisons Oberyn's vengeful daughters, called the Sand Snakes (who have been calling for war over the death of their father), to maintain peace.
 After foiling his daughter Arianne's attempt to crown Myrcella the Queen of the Seven Kingdoms, he reveals that he has long been planning the downfall of Tywin Lannister to avenge Elia and intends to ally Dorne with House Targaryen by sending Arianne and Quentyn to seek out Aegon "Young Griff" Targaryen and Daenerys Targaryen, respectively.

 Arianne Martell

 Arianne Martell is the eldest child of Prince Doran Martell of Dorne and heir to Sunspear.
 She serves as the third-person narrator for two chapters in A Feast for Crows, and will be the narrator for at least two chapters in The Winds of Winter.
 She is cunning and beautiful and is also close with her cousins, the Sand Snakes.
 By A Feast for Crows, she is dissatisfied with her father, believing him to be weak.
 She plans to name Myrcella Baratheon the Queen of the Seven Kingdoms, as by Dornish law Myrcella inherits the title over her brother.
 Arianne seduces Arys Oakheart to win his support of Myrcella's claim.
-The plot is foiled and Myrcella is wounded in the kidnapping attempt.
+The plot is foiled, and Myrcella is wounded in the kidnapping attempt.
 As Arianne confronts Doran after he foils her plans, her father reveals that he has been plotting revenge on Tywin Lannister for many years and was waiting for the perfect time to strike.
 After the Golden Company invades Westeros, Doran sends Arianne to find out the truth about Aegon Targaryen.
 Her fate is unknown.